mvexel/osm-meet-your-mappers/README.md

 # Meet Your Mappers

-## We are on Codeberg
-> If you are reading this notice on Github, please point your bookmarks and git remotes at the `meetyourmappers` repo [on Codeberg](https://codeberg.org/mvexel/meetyourmappers) instead.
-This project will not be updated on Github.
----

 A web site and API that lets mappers find their local mapping friends.

 ## 1. Prerequisites